 An update on Smartsheet's DEI journey: Building the foundation for a more inclusive workplace

-I joined Smartsheet as the Director of Diversity, Equity, and Inclusion (DEI) in September 2020 and have spent my first six months seeking to understand where we’ve been, where we are, and where we want to go as it relates to all aspects of the company with a focus on DEI.
+I joined Smartsheet as the Director of Diversity, Equity, and Inclusion (DEI) in September 2020 and spent time seeking to understand where we’ve been, where we are, and where we want to go as it relates to all aspects of the company with a focus on DEI.

 Why am I focused on all aspects of the company?
 I believe it’s critical to ensure the DEI strategy is embedded in the way we operate the entirety of our business, and inclusive of our people and culture strategies, because building diverse and inclusive teams drives strong businesses and ultimately enables us to better support our customers.